2016 Townsville 400: Race 14

 Race 14 was held on Saturday afternoon and the race regulations required each car to take on at least 120 litres of fuel during the race.
 The top three maintained their positions at the start while Davison moved up from sixth to fourth.
 McLaughlin and Dale Wood made contact on the opening lap, causing damage to McLaughlin's car and forcing him to pit for repairs.
 He later rejoined the race two laps off the lead.
 On lap 2, Slade was spun by Rick Kelly at Turn 11.
 Both drivers stopped on the track and Percat ran into the back of Kelly, who was given a drive-through penalty for causing the incident.
-Cameron Waters was the first driver to make a pit stop, doing so on lap 9.
+Cam Waters was the first driver to make a pit stop, doing so on lap 9.
 Courtney made his first pit stop on lap 13, followed by Van Gisbergen on lap 14 and Whincup on lap 16.
 Following the first round of pit stops, Whincup led from Van Gisbergen, Courtney, Mostert and Winterbottom.

 The second round of pit stops began on lap 35 when Slade and James Moffat completed their second stops.
 Whincup and Courtney stopped on lap 40, while Van Gisbergen stayed out for an extra lap.
 Van Gisbergen was then engaged in a close battle with Mostert, who had moved ahead of Courtney.
 Mostert passed Van Gisbergen on lap 47 before the latter was able to take back second place on lap 55.
 Kostecki hit the wall at Turn 10 on lap 51, leaving his car with damage that would take his team several laps to repair.
 Mostert was passed by Winterbottom on lap 59 before the safety car was deployed on lap 64 to allow Percat's car to be retrieved.
 Percat had suffered a steering failure and he hit the wall before stopping at Turn 7.
 With Van Gisbergen having to pass the lapped cars of Tim Blanchard and Chris Pither when the race restarted on lap 69, Whincup was able to win by over three seconds.
 Winterbottom finished third ahead of Mostert, while Davison took fifth place from Courtney on the run to the finish line.
 Courtney's teammate Garth Tander finished seventh after starting from 20th.
 The result saw Whincup extend his championship lead to 83 points, with Van Gisbergen moving into second place ahead of Winterbottom.